Amino Acids Groups, Amino Acids Non-Essential, and amino acid protein

 Amino acids are essential for life, but not all of them can be produced in the body.
 These non-amino amino acids are alanine, arginine, asparagine, cysteine, glutamine, glycine, serine, tyrosine, etc.

 Amino acids that cannot be produced naturally are called essential amino acids.
 Food sources for obtaining all these amino acids include egg, soy protein, whitefish, etc. On the other hand, unlike humans, plants are capable of synthesizing all 20 amino acids.

 Unnecessary amino acids are those amino acids that can be produced in our bodies.
 Although we can obtain these amino acids through our diet, the human body can still synthesize these special amino acids.
 These non-essential amino acids are alanine, cysteine, cysteine, glutamine, glutathione, glycine, histidine, serine, taurine, asparagine, and proline.

-Non-essential amino acids are easily available in the human body, which can be obtained from foods by grains, meat, fruits, vegetables.
+Non-essential amino acids are easily available in the human body and can be obtained from foods by grains, meat, fruits, and vegetables.

 Amino Acids of The Protein

 24 types of amino acids make many types of proteins.
 Vegetables and animals are sources of protein.
 All enzymes are proteins and wickers are bio-catalysts.
 Protein acts to increase immunity in humans.
 Excessive protein can cause hypertension, obesity, arthritis, and kidney disease.
 Due to a lack of protein in the body, dwarfism, hair loss, and weight loss, muscles are weak.

 Proteins that contain all types of essential amino acids are called complete proteins and proteins in which essential amino acids are not found are called incomplete proteins.
 Proteins create tissues and cells in the body.
 Protein plays an important role in the growth and development of the body.
 Protein is also essential for the formation and repair of tissues and cells.